LukeGrahamLandry/franca/devlog.md

 - perhaps this shows that my bytecode should keep better track of things. cause it did know which was float/i64/u8/ptr/unit and im just painfully reconstructing what i threw away. presumably you want to help it be fast by giving it fewer redundant bit size casts to optimise out.
+- not following the calling convention with x21 is creepy. and i was already reloading it every time cause i didn't trust, so just stop using it at all. had to adjust unwind.fr to use a new builtin to the compiler to get the dispatch table.
+- was a pain dealing with R64 vs I64 in cranelift, but it seems i can just make everything I64 and dereference it just fine, so i don't understand why R64 exists.
+- for using results of comparison as values, had to uextend to i64. eventually should just be a byte (or bit??)

 ## stop committing generated stuff & do u8 strings (May 14)